 The boy speaks five languages: Chinese, English, Spanish, French, and, of course, Russian.

 During the TV show the boy read the poems by Su Chi, an ancient Chinese poet of Sun dynasty.
-He also said that he knew 555 Chinese idioms (Chengyu) –fixed expressions.
+Also he said that he knew 555 Chinese idioms (Chengyu) –fixed expressions.

 Young Kolesov is a great chess player.

 What is more, he sings songs in different languages and plays the guitar.